Metal Roofing Contractor serving New Jersey

 The cost of installing a metal roof will depend on the size, slope and style of your roof.
 Steeper roofs always cost more because of the extra staging that’s required.
 A complex roof with many valleys and intersecting ridges will be more expensive than a simple gable or shed-roof structure.
 Contact us today, to find out which roofing materials are right for your home!

-Affordable Home Services specializes in metal roofing, as well as other types of roofing systems.
+Affordable Home Services specializes in residential metal roofing options, as well as other types of roofing systems.
 We have the equipment and expertise to handle all of your roofing needs, including roof repair, roof replacement and new roof installation in Passaic, Clifton, Montclair, Livingston, West Orange, Hackensack, Jersey City, Paterson, Elizabeth, Newark and nearby.

-Contact us today to schedule an estimate for metal roofing.
-Give us a call at 1-844-391-5619 or contact us online to meet with one of our experts as soon as possible!
+Contact us today to schedule an estimate on metal roof repair cost.
+Give us a call at 1-973-473-4830 or contact us online to meet with one of our experts as soon as possible!

 Metal roofing may not be the first option many property owners consider when reroofing or constructing a new building, but perhaps it should be.
 Metal roofing has unique characteristics compared to other roofing materials, and these differences are often associated with notable advantages in terms of performance and longevity.